|Nutritional Guidelines (per serving)|

 The centennial punch is a wonderful punch recipe for winter parties and it all begins with pineapple-infused whiskey.
 It is possibly one of the most pineapple-induced cocktails you will find because three of its four ingredients include the tropical fruit.
 While it may be good for summer parties, the whiskey and coriander add a twist that makes it an equally viable option for cold weather entertaining.

 There is some prep involved with this punch, but it is nothing that is too taxing and you can do most of the work a few days before your party.
-Begin by infusing a great whiskey from Colorado with fresh pineapple, then do some quick stovetop magic to create the coriander-pineapple syrup.
+Begin by infusing a premium whiskey with fresh pineapple, then do some quick stovetop magic to create the coriander-pineapple syrup.
 At the same time, you may also want to freeze your remaining pineapple in cubes to be used as ice.

 When party time comes around, puree more pineapple, squeeze a few lemons, and caramelize a few more.
 Put everything together in your favorite glass pitcher and it's all ready for your guests!